Why Did My Cheat Day Make Me Gain 2 Kilograms?

 He was weighing himself very regularly (almost every day).
 Then Christmas came along, with all of the indulgence that comes with it – lasting several days.

-I quickly eased his fears by explaining what I’m about to explain in the rest of this blog post.
+And I quickly eased his fears by explaining what I’m about to explain in the rest of this blog post.
 He relaxed and carried on losing fat (which you can see in the graph).
 This continued until he eventually lost 14 more kilograms, (31 pounds!) so 37 kilograms overall, and was happy at this weight.

-Why Does this Fast Weight Regain Happen?
+Why Does this Fast Weight Regain Happen After A Cheat Day?

 What most people don’t realise is the majority (or even ALL) of what you gain when you have a break from your diet is NOT fat.